Anand-S23/Physics-Library/README.md

 - inital_vel: the starting velocity
 - final_vel: the ending velocity
 - acc: the acceraltion
-- time: the time period
+- t: the t period

 ### Some example code: